CutieMath/d3-knowledge-base/README.md

   att('attribute', 'value') function.
   Adding classes in the classed function classed('class',booleanValue) very useful to change style dynamically or css attributes to the element.
-Also we saw the html('html text') meaning the elements inside the text will be parsed to html.
+Also we saw the html('HTML text') meaning the elements inside the text will be parsed to HTML.
 In addition we saw the Text element which adds text but don't get parsed to anything

   ```